a-y-u-s-h/bots/README.md

 # BOTS

 Bots here are scripts that automate various random tasks so that you don't have to do them manually.
 Typically, bots perform tasks that are both simple and structurally repetitive.
-In this repository, I've created my own minions to help me out with various stuff.
-I'm going to give names to each of these bots they are to be treated like pals.
+This repository contains minions created by myself to help me out with various stuff.
+All of them have names and they are to be treated like pals.

 ![Cooperative Bots](https://github.com/a-y-u-s-h/screenshots/blob/gh-pages/bots/banner.jpg)